aneeshv12/tictactoe/README.md

+## Tic-Tac-Toe Board

+This repo contains code that creates a simple Tic-Tac-Toe board.
+It allows two participants to play one simple game of Tic-Tac-Toe.
+Currently modifying code to add more features to the game.

+## React description

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>